ElsdonC/ElsdonC/README.md

 <ul>
     <li>Sophomore @ University of Minnesota Twin Cities, BS in Computer Science.</li>
     <li>Deeply interested in webdev and AI/ML.</li>
-    <li>Eager to continuously learn and explore software solutions to world problems.</li>
+    <li>Eager to continuously learn and explore software to solve problems.</li>
 </ul>

 🚀 Feel free to look at my projects below!<br>